Skip to main content

 While colon cancer related to Agent Orange exposure is not currently eligible for presumptive service connection, veterans can still become service-connected for colon cancer related to Agent Orange exposure.
 The process, however, may be more difficult.

 Since colon cancer is not presumptive, veterans need to submit the documentation necessary to establish service connection.
-This means that veterans need to submit the following, in addition to a filled out VA Form 21-526EZ:
+This means veterans need to submit the following, in addition to a filled out VA Form 21-526EZ:

 • A current diagnosis of colon cancer;

-• Evidence of an in-service event, illness, or injury; AND
+• Evidence of an in-service event, illness, or injury; and

 • A nexus linking the veteran’s in-service occurrence with their colon cancer

 In the case of Agent Orange exposure, the veteran’s in-service event would be their exposure and the evidence could be service records or other documents proving the veteran served in locations where Agent Orange was used.
-For a nexus, the veteran will need to submit medical evidence linking colon cancer to Agent Orange exposure.

-In addition, veterans can also submit supporting evidence to prove their exposure.
+Veterans can also submit supporting evidence to prove their exposure.
 For example, a lay statement, or buddy statement, from a fellow service member who was also exposed may help support the veteran’s claim.

 How Does VA Rate Colon Cancer?

 If a veteran is service connected for an active cancer, VA should automatically assign a 100 percent disability rating.
 A veteran will maintain this 100 percent rating for as long as their cancer is active.
-This rating will also continue for six months after the successful completion of a treatment program, such as chemotherapy, radiation, or surgery.
-As of December 1, 2023, the monthly compensation rate for a 100 percent rating is $3,737.85.

 After six months have passed, VA will schedule a Compensation & Pension exam to evaluate the current status of the veteran’s cancer.
-If the cancer is no longer active, VA will then assign as rating based on the residuals.
+If the cancer is no longer active, VA will then assign a rating based on the residuals.

 va disability ratings for cancer explained: agent orange, burn pits, camp lejeune, radiation, 100% VA disability for cancer